mojule/schema-to-form-elements/README.md

 discuss

-todo: document which features won't be supported as they don't make sense for generating forms, nicer formatting for supported lists below
+todo: document which features won't be supported as they don't make sense for generating forms, support JSON Schema past draft 4

-✔️ string
+### ✔️ string

 - ✔️ minLength
 - ✔️ maxLength
 - ✔️ pattern
 - ✔️ format

-✔️ number
+### ✔️ number / ✔️ integer

 - ✔️ multipleOf
 - ✔️ minimum
 - ✔️ maximum

-✔️ integer
-  - ✔️ multipleOf
-  - ✔️ minimum
-  - ✔️ maximum

-✔️ object
+### ✔️ object

 - ✔️ properties
 - ✔️ required
 - ❌ additionalProperties
 - ❌ minProperties
 - ❌ maxProperties
 - ❌ dependencies
 - ❌ patternProperties

+todo: custom api/decorator to support advanced keywords

-✔️ array
+### ✔️ array
-  - ✔️ items
+- ✔️ items (list)
-    - ✔️ list
-    - ✔️ tuple
+- ✔️ items (tuple)
 - ✔️ minItems
 - ✔️ maxItems
 - ❌ additionalItems
 - ❌ contains
 - ❌ uniqueItems

+todo: custom api/decorator to support advanced keywords

-✔️ boolean
+### ✔️ boolean

-❌ null
+### ❌ null

+todo: support via hidden element

-✔️ generic keywords
+### ✔️ generic keywords
 - ✔️ title
 - ✔️ default
-  - ✔️ type
+- ✔️ type (string)
-    - ✔️ where type is a string
+- ✔️ type (undefined)
-    - ✔️ where type is undefined, the type will be inferred according to which template was called, but note that type is required for child schema of arrays and objects, as these cannot be inferred - any child schema missing a type will be skipped - todo: consider strict mode that throws instead of skipping
-    - ❌ where type is an array
+- ❌ type (array)
 - ❌ description
 - ❌ enum

+Where type is undefined, the type will be inferred according to which template was called, but note that type is required for child schema of arrays and objects, as these cannot be inferred - any child schema missing a type will be skipped

+todo: enum is easy for primitive types, description could be added via a decorator in the same way that title is added with the label decorator, consider strict mode that throws instead of skipping, child types can be inferred in most cases if they have type-specific keywords

-❌ combining keywords
+### ❌ combining keywords
 - ❌ allOf
 - ❌ anyOf
 - ❌ oneOf
 - ❌ not

+todo: support `anyOf`/`oneOf` - possibly `not` in some situations - `allOf` is not possible without making some opiniated decisions about how it should work, see prior art in various npm modules that attempt this, they all do it differently

+### ❌ $ref

-❌ $ref - you should resolve references first
+You should resolve references first

+todo: link to module for resolving - circular references can't be resolved when generating forms, but an api and decorator can be written that allow adding them tree-style without triggering an infinite loop

 ## Convenience Factories